-This article discusses the applications and challenges related to talc production, and shows how 3D level measurement can be effectively used to detect concrete slurry buildup before it becomes problematic.
-Figure 1 depicts the layout of talc production.
+This article discusses the applications and challenges related to talc production and shows how 3D level measurement can be effectively used to detect concrete slurry buildup before it becomes problematic.

 Milled Ore Silo